 After a long conversation–probably a good 20 minutes–about cheese and headier topics, it was time to pay.
 Carol let me know that she didn’t take credit cards, but that she’d be happy to take a check…or she would bill me by mail later.
 (Did I just go back in time?).
 I wrote a check, shared my ID, and was told that she never bothers to match IDs with checks.
 I guess fraud isn’t popular in Marinette, or perhaps I really did time-travel–in which case the cheese is younger than I thought.

 It’s funny to me to think that products like Velveeta have an expiration date despite being pasteurized and chock full of preservatives–and yet shops here are putting away cheddar for 20 years on purpose.
-If I store something for 20 years, it’s going to be because it was hidden behind the margarine.
+If I store something for 20 years, it’s going to be because it was hidden in the fridge behind the margarine.